mimiyin/Choreographic-Interventions/README.md

 - Improv: Drawing on the floor.
 - Improv: Define a path in 3D in 5 ways.
 - Tech: More Kinect and Skeletons
-- Code: XYZ space.
-Booleans and Conditionals.
+- Code: PVectors.
+Loops/Arrays.
 Functions.
-Loops/Arrays.
-Libraries.
+Conditionals.

 ##### Week 3 Assignment
 - Combine the draw_mouse example with the kinect joint_by_joint example.
-- Create a 90s duet between a drawer controlling the mouse and a dance drawing with joints
+- Create a 90s duet between a drawer controlling the mouse and a dance drawing with joints.
 - Document with video and [post here](https://github.com/mimiyin/Choreographic-Interventions/wiki/Assignments).
 Come prepared to show your work and talk about your process!
+[See guidelines here.](https://github.com/mimiyin/Choreographic-Interventions/wiki/Talking-About-Process)

 ## Week 4 Shape: Playing with shadows.
 How does changing the way the body is represented, change the quality of movement?